-Consider supporting AUKB with a financial donation.
+Please consider supporting us with a financial donation.
 We welcome donations of any size, from £5 to £500 or more!

-A donation of any size makes a big difference and we are very grateful.
+A donation of any size makes a big difference and we, and the people we support, are very grateful.

-Please consider leaving a lasting legacy to us through a gift in your will.

-Speak to your solicitor when making your will and tell them you would like to leave a legacy to Age UK Bristol, charity number 1042548, Canningford House, 38 Victoria Street, Bristol, BS1 6BY.
+You might also like to consider leaving a lasting legacy to us through a gift in your will.
+If you are able to do so, speak to your solicitor when making your will and tell them you would like to leave a legacy to Age UK Bristol, charity number 1042548, Canningford House, 38 Victoria Street, Bristol, BS1 6BY.